Writing Content for Your Website

 - Preferred file format for figures (e.g., EPS, Photoshop, TIFF, PICT, BMP, gif, jpeg)

-Users visit your sites to find out how the processes work in your organizations.
-How your products work is a process.
+Users visit your sites to find out how your organizations' processes work and how your products work is a process.
 The more time you take to identify these processes and put them on the Web, the more users you'll have.

 REPRESENTING CONTENT TYPES ON THE WEB